 On January 22, 1988, the Committee on Acupuncture promulgated regulations governing the practice of acupuncture in Massachusetts, 243 C.M.R.
 4.00-5.00.
 Massachusetts was one of the first states in the country to regulate the safe practice of acupuncture.
 These regulations included such topics as the educational and examination requirements for licensure, the grounds for disciplining acupuncturists, the use of acupuncture assistants, continuing acupuncture education, truthful advertising and the safe practice of acupuncture.

 In 1998, Massachusetts repealed a law that required a patient to obtain a physician referral prior to seeing an acupuncturist.
 (Acts of 1998, Chapter 114, § 2).

 On January 1, 2009, the Committee on Acupuncture promulgated revised regulations at 243 CMR 4.00 and 5.00.
-A link to these regulations is provided on the right.
-The Committee has prepared a Section by Section Summary of the Acupuncture Regulations, and this link is also provided on the right.
+The Committee has also prepared a Section by Section Summary of the Acupuncture Regulations.
+Please see Laws, Regulations & Guidelines.